 You may calculate how much you will need to pay the Accounting Office each semester by subtracting the gifts (scholarships/grants) and loans scheduled in your financial aid award from the appropriate tuition, fees, room, and board charges for the semester.
 Detailed information on direct and indirect costs, as well as billing and payment procedures, can be found here.

 The Direct loan comes in two forms: subsidized and unsubsidized.
 If the loan is meeting federally-demonstrated need, it will be offered in a subsidized form.
 This means that the federal government will pay the interest while the student is in college or in deferment.
 If, on the other hand, the student's federally-demonstrated need has already been met through other sources, then the student may still elect to borrow through the Direct Loan Program, but the loan will be unsubsidized.
 This means that the student will be responsible for paying the interest that accrues on the loan while in college or in deferment.
-The interest rate for Direct Subsidized Loans is set at 3.86%.
-The Direct Unsubsidized Loan has an interest rate of 3.86%.
-Please see more detailed information on the Federal Direct Loan Program.
+The most up-to-date interest rate for the Direct Loan program can be found at the at the Federal Student Aid website.

 The PLUS loan is the Federal Parents' Loan for Undergraduate Students.
 Like the Direct Loan, the PLUS loan is offered through the Federal Family Education Loan Program.
 Through the PLUS program eligible parents can borrow the difference between the total cost of education and what the student has been offered in financial aid.
 Detailed information on the PLUS loan and how to apply for it can be found here.